FullHuman/purgecss-from-js-experimental/README.md

 Get the selectors of a JS file.
 This is an experimental js extractor for purgecss.
 It uses prepack to partially evaluate the javascript code.
-This has the effect of concatenate string that could be css selectors.

 ## Install